 Personally, I did not fulfill any childhood fantasy by becoming a professor.
 It was never my dream to become an economist.
-Frankly, I respect philosophers, teachers, writers, and nurses more than I do economists.
+Frankly, I respect philosophers, teachers, writers and nurses more than I do economists.
 I don't care about stock market prices and I'm not sure I know what "equities" are.
-I am reluctant to give policy advice to the government, and I am not happy with the idea that I may be acting in the interest of fanatic profit maximizers.
+I am reluctant to give policy advice to the government and I am not happy with the idea that I may be acting in the interest of fanatic profit maximizers.
 Fortunately, people seldom ask me what I do.
+I was once asked for advice about real estate.
+My honest answer - that I didn't have the slightest idea about real estate - was viewed as arrogant.
 Perhaps I am a proud skeptic.
 Nevertheless, after many years in the profession, I still get excited when formal abstract models are successfully constructed and meaning emerges from the manipulation of symbols.
 It is moving when I observe that same excitement in students' faces.
-Thus, my greatest dilemma is between my attraction to economic theory, on the one hand, and my doubts about its relevance, on the other.
+Thus, my greatest dilemma is between my attraction to economic theory on the one hand and my doubts about its relevance on the other.